 - Separate entity and limited liability

-- Lower tax rate as compared to sole proprietor and traditional partnership
+- Lower tax rate as compared to a sole proprietor and traditional partnership

-- If a partner leaves the LLP, the LLP can still remain unlike traditional partnership
+- If a partner leaves the LLP, the LLP can still remain unlike a traditional partnership

 - Cheaper and simpler to set-up as compared to Sdn.
 Bhd.

 - No maximum limit of shareholders (Sdn.
 Bhd. has a limit of 50)